Vermont Motel Prices in 2026: What to Expect Per Night

 Telegram

 You’ll typically pay about $171 a night for a Vermont motel in 2026, with budget options under $150 in places like Brattleboro and peak rates near $300 in Burlington or Stowe.
-Weekdays often run cheaper than weekends, and booking 60+ days ahead helps lock savings.
+Weekdays often run cheaper than weekends, and booking 60+ days ahead helps lock in savings.
 Expect added fees for breakfast, pools, or kitchenettes.
-Check recent reviews for cleanliness and location to avoid surprises — keep scrolling for specific town examples and booking tips.
+Check recent reviews for cleanliness and location to avoid surprises.
+Keep reading for specific town examples and booking tips.

 affordable vermont motel stays

-In 2026 you can expect to pay about $171 a night for a motel in Vermont, which keeps these stays within reach for many travelers.
-That average aligns with 2-star hotel rates, so you won’t be sacrificing cost predictability when you choose a motel.
+In 2026, you can expect to pay about $171 a night for a motel in Vermont.
+That average aligns with 2-star hotel rates, so you get cost predictability without sacrificing comfort.

-Budget motels commonly sit between $109 and $150, giving you clear options if you’re trimming expenses.
-You’ll still find essential motel amenities—clean rooms, dependable Wi‑Fi, and on-site parking—so you can move freely without extra burdens.
+Budget motels commonly fall between $109 and $150, giving you solid options if you’re keeping expenses tight.
+Most still offer essential amenities like clean rooms, reliable Wi-Fi, and on-site parking.

-Prices do climb in peak season, but even then the base average helps you plan realistic budgets.
-Many motels maintain strong guest ratings, averaging 8.2 out of 10, which signals reliable value rather than barebones compromise.
+Prices climb in peak season, but the base average helps you plan a realistic budget.
+Many Vermont motels hold strong guest ratings, averaging 8.2 out of 10, which points to reliable value rather than a barebones experience.

 When Vermont Motel Rates Are Lowest and Highest

-You’ll notice clear seasonal swings in Vermont motel pricing: April is the cheapest month at about $191 per night, while October jumps to roughly $301.
+Vermont motel pricing swings noticeably by season.
+April is the cheapest month at about $191 per night, while October jumps to roughly $301.

-To take advantage of these trends, book at least 60 days ahead to secure the best prices.
+To take advantage of these patterns, book at least 60 days ahead whenever possible.

 Seasonal Price Fluctuations

-Although Vermont motels offer deals year-round, prices dip most noticeably in April—about $191 per night on average—while October peaks near $301.
+Vermont motels offer deals year-round, but prices drop most noticeably in April, averaging about $191 per night.
+October peaks near $301, so plan around those swings if savings matter to you.

-So plan around those swings if you want savings.
-You’ll find off peak travel in spring lets you stretch your budget and enjoy quieter roads; avoid holiday pricing periods if you can, since demand spikes push rates up.
+Traveling in spring lets you stretch your budget and enjoy quieter roads.
+Avoid holiday pricing windows when you can, since demand spikes push rates up fast.

-Aim to book at least 60 days ahead to lock in lower seasonal rates and keep your options open.
-Use Sunday stays when possible—average nightly costs fall to about $220—while steering clear of Friday nights, which typically top out near $298.
+Aim to book at least 60 days ahead to lock in lower rates.
+Target Sunday stays when possible, since average nightly costs fall to about $220, while Friday nights top out near $298.

 Daily Rate Patterns